Learning disability: Specific Learning Disorder (DSM-5-TR) and Developmental learning disorder (ICD-11: 6A03)

+Learning difficulties are manifested in impairments in reading skills such as word reading accuracy, reading fluency or reading comprehension.

-Reading disorder is the most common learning disability.
+Previously termed 'reading disorder', this is the most common learning disability.
 Of all students with specific learning disabilities, 70–80% have deficits in reading.
-The term "Developmental Dyslexia" is often used as a synonym for reading disability; however, many researchers assert that there are different types of reading disabilities, of which dyslexia is one.
+The term developmental dyslexia is often used as a synonym for reading disability; however, many researchers assert that there are different types of reading disabilities, of which dyslexia is one.
 A reading disability can affect any part of the reading process, including difficulty with accurate or fluent word recognition, or both, word decoding, reading rate, prosody (oral reading with expression), and reading comprehension.
-Before the term "dyslexia" came to prominence, this learning disability used to be known as "word blindness."
+Before the term dyslexia came to prominence, this learning disability used to be known as word blindness.

 Common indicators of reading disability include difficulty with phonemic awareness—the ability to break up words into their component sounds, and difficulty with matching letter combinations to specific sounds (sound-symbol correspondence).

-Disorder of written expression (ICD-10 and DSM-IV-TR codes 315.2)

-The DSM-IV-TR criteria for a disorder of written expression is writing skills (as measured by a standardized test or functional assessment) that fall substantially below those expected based on the individual's chronological age, measured intelligence, and age-appropriate education, (Criterion A).
-This difficulty must also cause significant impairment to academic achievement and tasks that require composition of written text (Criterion B), and if a sensory deficit is present, the difficulties with writing skills must exceed those typically associated with the sensory deficit, (Criterion C).